sylvainjule/kirby-color-palette/README.md

 ##### • Dynamic options

 You can set dynamic options / query your options from a different field.
-Just make sure the `value` return a CSS-valid color.
+Just make sure the `value` returns a CSS-valid color.

 For example with a structure field: